openvstorage/ovs-documentation/Troubleshooting/knownissues.md

 ```

 Running Evacuate after updating the Cinder DB is now successful as the call to cinder-volume is routed to a host which is alive.

+#### SSD failure
+In case an SSD of a host fails, there might be some consequences based upon the role of the failed SSD:
+* Read role: performance loss can be expected.
+* DB, write role: shutdown the node and move all VMs from the host.
+The host will need to be replaced and once repaired added again.
+* Scrub: no impact on running VMs.